pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/onInput.md

 ---
 ---
 ##### shortDescription
-A function that is executed each time the UI component's input is changed while the widget is focused.
+A function that is executed each time the UI component's input is changed while the UI component is focused.

 ##### param(e): Object
 Information about the event.